 Amanda Jane Grahams’ practice is a trajectory of self reflection, personal narrative, and memoirs where the viewer completes the experience.
-It involves delving into dreams and memory and using these memories of people, moments and incidents to create vastly sensitive, seductive and humourous fantasies that can be macabre and incredibily disturbing at the same time.
+It involves delving into dreams and memory and using these memories of people, moments and incidents to create vastly sensitive, seductive and humorous fantasies that can be macabre and incredibly disturbing at the same time.
 The work changes what once might have been negatives into positives.
 The title also plays an important role because it directs the viewer into the thought processes at the time of making the work.

 ©Amanda Jane Graham